Basic Approach and Human Rights Policy

 Initiatives for the prevention of harassment

-We have designated December of each year as Harassment Prevention Month, in order to deepen understanding of harassment and prevent harassment before it happens.
-(Until now, it has been held irregularly once a year.)
-During the first Harassment Prevention Month in 2023, we sent out a message from the President regarding the prevention of harassment and placed internal posters.
-In March 2024, we created an original educational video for viewing by employees.
-Through these and other efforts, we have been ceaselessly disseminating our message toward the eradication of harassment.
+We designate December of each year as Harassment Prevention Month, in order to deepen understanding of harassment and prevent harassment before it happens.
+In addition to sending out a message from the President regarding the prevention of harassment and placing awareness posters, in FY2024 we conducted VR (virtual reality) education for managers to simulate harassment.
+Going forward, we will continue our efforts to eradicate harassment.

 Initiatives for Respect of Human Rights in the Supply Chain